kushalverma0409/music-stream-platform/README.md

 # 🎵 Melodify

-Melodify is a simple, Spotify-style music streaming web application built using HTML and CSS.
+Melodify is a simple, Music streaming web application built using HTML and CSS.
 It allows users to browse a sidebar with playlists, view trending songs, and play music directly in the browser.

 ## 📸 Preview